ezeio/BookingAPi/README.md

 * Get all the bookings but limit the number of bookings returned

+* Get a user given a bookingId

-* Get an itenary for a user given a userId and bookingId
+* Get an itenary for a user given a bookingId

 # API